christianhuening/docterl/README.md

 docterl_ets
 -----------

 using ETS tables as datastore.
 Distribution is done via gen_event.
-Only one tree at a time is supported.

 This variant does not offer any detection or handling of node failure or network partition.